ahmedssabir/Textual-Visual-Semantic-Dataset/README.md

 For this we follow similarity to probability based approach but

-we use only the similarity from a pre-trained model and the confident of the classifier as:
+we use only the cosine similarity from a pre-trained model and the confident of the classifier as:

 <img src="https://render.githubusercontent.com/render/math?math=\text{P}(w \mid c)=\text{}sim(w,c)^{\text{P}(c)}">